eXPerience83/DKNCloud-HAS/README.md

 This project is licensed under the MIT License.

 Additional note: Temperatures are adjusted to the limits provided by the device (for cold: min_limit_cold and max_limit_cold; for heat: min_limit_heat and max_limit_heat).
 Fan speed commands use P3 for cold and P4 for heat/auto.
 If you use the forced auto mode, be aware that the behavior of temperature and fan speed may vary.

+*This fork is intended for use with the DAIKIN ES.DKNWSERVER Wifi adapter.*